“His experience and knowledge are phenomenal, as is his judgement; he always makes the right call”

 Stephen is well-regarded by his peers and by inspectors as an inquiry advocate for the clarity of his approach and for his skills in leading teams.
 Some examples of recent large inquiries include: the 2011 Talbot Village public inquiry on called-in proposals for new housing close to Dorset Heathlands SAC and SPA areas, which considered habitats planning policy, the Dorset Heathland Interim Planning Framework, and appropriate assessment; and the 2009 Daventry Urban Extensions inquiry where he represented Northamptonshire County Council on linked inquiries for three major schemes.

-Stephen has advised extensively on proposals for new nuclear power stations at Hinkley Point and Sizewell.
+Stephen has advised extensively on proposals for new nuclear power stations at Hinkley Point and Sizewell and at Wylfa in Anglesey.
 He also advised Friends of the Earth in its objections to the proposed but now abandoned application for the Brig-y-Cwm energy from waste scheme.
 He has also worked on proposals for major port extensions, other energy from waste and renewable energy schemes, and waste water infrastructure.